Supervisor Chad A. Lupinacci Bio

 Prior to being elected to the Assembly, Supervisor Lupinacci served three terms as a Trustee for the South Huntington Union Free School District.
 During his tenure as a school board member, he worked diligently to improve graduation rates and the quality of district-wide education.

-Supervisor Lupinacci has taught classes in Business Law at Farmingdale State College and Political Science at both Saint Joseph’s College and Hofstra University.
+Supervisor Lupinacci has taught classes in Business Law at Farmingdale State College and Political Science at Hofstra University.
 Supervisor Lupinacci’s main interests lie in the area of American Politics, especially the American Presidency and State and Local Politics.
 In addition to his academic duties, Supervisor Lupinacci has been an attorney specializing in real estate law and estate planning.

 Supervisor Lupinacci was educated at Hofstra University in Hempstead, earning his B.A. in Political Science.
 He graduated Summa Cum Laude and Phi Beta Kappa.
 As an undergraduate, Supervisor Lupinacci interned for Assemblyman James D. Conte and First Lady Hillary Rodham Clinton.
 He later went on to earn his Juris Doctor at Hofstra University School of Law and his Master’s in Business Administration at the Zarb School of Business at Hofstra University.